MykalMachon/mykal.codes/website/src/content/posts/dotfiles-on-windows.md

 ### A runner up: winget

 I also found winget, which is an official package manager for windows that's seen more adoption lately.
-It has a few drawbacks when compared to scoop.&#x20;
+It comes pre-installed with windows, has a direct integration with [the Microsoft Store](https://apps.microsoft.com), and tends to have a larger share of closed-source and GUI applications.  &#x20;

+That said, It has a few drawbacks when compared to scoop.
 The big one for me was that I was *constantly* prompted for "A Local Administrator" via UAC when installing packages.
 While I can temporarily escalate into local admin if I need to, the process is annoying and not everyone has that option on a work laptop.

-## The install script&#x20;
+## Automating setup with scoop.sh + powershell

 From there, all we had to do was some Powershell scripting to get everything up and running.
 I'll include a simplified version of my script below, [but here's a link to the repo if you want to take a look at the nitty gritty + some other terminal styling I do](https://github.com/MykalMachon/dotfiles/tree/main/windows).&#x20;